python-poetry/poetry/docs/cli.md

 poetry install --all-extras
 ```

-Extras are not sensitive to `--sync`.
+Extras are not sensitive to `--keep-untracked`.
 Any extras not specified will always be removed.

 ```bash
 poetry install --extras "A B"  # C is removed